eremina-official/typescript-info/README.md

 ### Deploy to github pages
 Set to be deployed from the `/docs` folder in the `prod` branch in the GitHub repo Settings/Pages.

+To deploy to github pages from local branch:
+- `git checkout prod`
+- merge and commit changes
+- `npm run deploy`

 To deploy to github pages on github:
 - create a pull request to the `prod` branch
 - merge pull request